kkralicek0/car-sdm/README.md

-# car-sdm
-These R scripts are in support of 'Climate change induced shifts in suitable habitat for five tree species in the Pacific Northwest projected with spatial-Bayesian hierarchical models' by Karin Kralicek, Jay Ver Hoef, Tara Barrett, and Temesgen Hailemariam.
-There are 13 scripts in this project, which begin with a number indicating their order in the workflow.
-This repository is archived and read-only.
+### These R scripts are in support of 'Climate change induced shifts in suitable habitat projected for PNW tree species with spatial-Bayesian models.'
+#### Karin Kralicek<sup>1,2</sup>, Jay M. Ver Hoef<sup>3</sup>, Tara M. Barrett<sup>4</sup>, and Temesgen Hailemariam<sup>2</sup>
+<sup>1</sup>Forest Inventory and Analysis Program, Rocky Mountain Research Station, USDA Forest Service, Fort Collins, CO, United States; <sup>2</sup>Forest Measurements and Biometrics Laboratory, Department of Forest Engineering, Resources, and Management, Oregon State University, Corvallis, OR, United States; <sup>3</sup>Marine Mammal Laboratory, Alaska Fisheries Science Center, NOAA National Marine Fisheries Service, Seattle, WA, United States; <sup>4</sup>Pacific Northwest Research Station, USDA Forest Service, Wenatchee, WA, United States

+The manuscript is currently under review with Ecosphere.

+---
+### There are 13 scripts in this project, which begin with a number indicating their order in the workflow.

-Definition of scripts:
+#### Definition of scripts:

 * 0-functions.R: contains function definitions and is sourced in other project scripts in order to keep those other scripts tidy.